-Something flipped in my brain to say hold on but you and any member in your household do not watch terrestrial tv and its time to do something about it…….So I decided to contact the “TV Licensing” by their online contact form.
+Something flipped in my brain to say hold on but you and any member in your household do not watch terrestrial TV and it’s time to do something about it…….So I decided to contact the “TV Licensing” by their online contact form.
 I filled in all the necessary questions and then posted the following message and I will tell you what happened when I pressed the send button at the end of my post.

 The message was: